Gabriel01osabuede/mycovid19apiestimator/covidapi/README.md

 To get the logs ==> (127.0.0.1/v1/on-covid-19/log)

 So basically what the repo does is that when you get it all setup you use site such as postman to access the endpoints.
-Some of the endpoint in there is (127.0.0.1/v1/on-covid-19/json) which accepts a post request of a particular data format which is the the json format so here is a preview of the format you would input.
+Some of the endpoint in there is (127.0.0.1/v1/on-covid-19/json) which accepts a post request of a particular data format which is in the json format so here is a preview of the format you would input.

 {
 region: {